-It’s common in the tech world to hear people use the terms backup and replication interchangeably.
+It’s common in the IT world to hear people use the terms backup and replication interchangeably.
 And it’s easy to see why.
-To backup a file, folder, application, etc., there is some replication involved.
-But, there are distinct differences between the two in their general definitions and how you can integrate them into your disaster recovery strategy.
+Backing up a file, folder, application—or even an entire system—involves some replication.
+But it’s important to understand that there are distinct differences between the two—important distinctions that impact how you can integrate them into your disaster recovery strategy.

 What Is Data Backup?

 Put simply, a backup is a copy of computer data taken and stored elsewhere so it can be restored if a data loss occurs.
 Essentially a backup is a copy of your files, folders, and, hopefully, your applications and unstructured data.
 While we’re all quite familiar with the term, backup solutions span a wide range of technologies.
 Now ancient technologies like tapes, floppy disks, CDs, and USB sticks were once the standard.
 Today, you’re most likely to store your backups on a server, in a cloud, or a hybrid of the two.
 Which you choose depends on your unique requirements, which we’ll talk about further on.
 Your critical takeaway here is that you need to have a backup plan that works for your organization, especially in today’s work from home era.